Rick's Daily Tips

 • Contact Me

-You are here: Home / Computer Tips / How to speed up the transfer of photos from your camera or phone to your computer
+You are here: Home / Computer Tips / How to quickly transfer photos from your camera or phone to your PC

-How to speed up the transfer of photos from your camera or phone to your computer
+How to quickly transfer photos from your camera or phone to your PC

-The good news is there are ways to speed up the transfer process and get your photos onto your computer faster.
+The good news is there are ways to speed up the transfer process and get your photos onto your computer as quickly as possible.
 Here are just a few of them:

 1 – The first thing you should do is quickly scan through all the photos you have taken and delete the obvious duds right in the camera or mobile device.